orb-lang/qor/doc/md/core/cluster/message.md

    -- params?
    if msg.n or #msg > 0 then
+      if not msg.n then
+         return nil, "arguments provided without .n field!" end
       if not msg.method or msg.call then
          return nil, "arguments provided for un-callable message!" end